The Bankrate promise

-The personal property coverage of a homeowners insurance policy offers little protection against most identity theft.
+You may be wondering: does homeowners insurance cover identity theft?
+The answer is usually no. The personal property coverage of a homeowners insurance policy offers little protection against most identity theft.
 Typically, home insurance policies cover the theft of belongings such as clothing and furniture.
 Most homeowners policies also cover the theft of a limited amount of cash.
 If a burglar steals your wallet, for example, your home insurance might reimburse you for the money it held, typically limited to a few hundred dollars.
 But if the thief uses the personal information obtained within the wallet to get a car loan, your homeowners policy will likely not come to the rescue.

 Identity theft often goes far beyond the initial monetary losses.
 When a fraudster uses your credit card to buy an airline ticket, you can cancel the card and request a new one.
 Oftentimes, the credit card company will reimburse you for any monetary losses, following a short investigation.
 But other types of identity theft can cause serious (sometimes lasting) damage to your finances and credit rating.
 You may have to hire an attorney to help restore your credit standing or to fight civil judgments that could result from fraudulent accounts opened in your name.

 Identity theft coverage home insurance is available from most major carriers as a rider or endorsement to a homeowners policy and a few include it in standard home policies.
 Identity theft coverage varies widely, from reimbursement of stolen funds to a host of services to help repair the financial damage.